-Here's what you need to know to make the marriage legal in Michigan.
+Here’s what you need to know to make marriage legal in Michigan.

-In order to get married, you need to apply and receive a marriage license.
-The rules for acquiring your marriage license varies from state to state, so you should check with your County Clerk’s office to find what your local rules are.
+In order to get married, you need to apply for and receive a marriage license.
+The rules for acquiring your marriage license vary from state to state, so you should check with your County Clerk’s office to find out what your local rules are.

 You’ll need a certified copy of your birth certificates and other official documents.
 Generally a state/federal-issued photo ID.
 You don’t, however, want to apply for your marriage license too early.
 In some states, the licenses do expire, and Michigan is one of those.
 Michigan marriage license is valid for 30 days, after the 3-day waiting period.
 Please check with the county clerk for requirements in the county in which you need to apply.

 BELOW YOU WILL FIND SOME SPECIFIC MARRIAGE REQUIREMENTS FOR MICHIGAN.